 Thanks to this post, defective yeti is the #1 return when searching Google for "basted in blood".
 Sadly, the link is broken, and I no longer know where you can find an mp3 of that hilarious Sarah McLachlin ditty.
 But has the yeti ever let you down?
 No, he has not.
 Well, maybe that one time, when I predicted that

 All questions inspired by my recent trip to Corpus Christi.
 Are those man-o-wars that wash up on the beach goners, or do they just hang tight until the tide carries them out to sea again?
 I checked about a dozen pages, but none of them mentioned what happens to man-of-wars once they're beached.
 Eventually it occurred to me that this

-We haven't taken a trip in a long time, and this month was now-or-never time.
+So, yeah: The Queen and I went to Texas.
+No one is more surprised about this turn of events than I. We haven't taken a trip in a long time, and this month was now-or-never time.
 By our reckoning, once The Squirrelly makes his debut, the era of the noun "vacation" habitually preceded by the adjective "relaxing" is probably over.